Scott Rennie

-Scott Martin Rennie FRSA (born 31 March 1972) is a Scottish clergyman who is the Minister of Crown Court Church of Scotland, London.
-He was formerly Minister of Queen's Cross Church, Aberdeen (2009-2022) and Brechin Cathedral in the Church of Scotland (1999–2009).
+Scott Martin Rennie FRSA (born 31 March 1972) is a Scottish clergyman who is the Minister of St Giles' Cathedral, Edinburgh.
+He was formerly Minister of Brechin Cathedral from 1999 to 2009 and Queen's Cross Church, Aberdeen until 2022, and Crown Court Church, London until 2025.

 Background

 Rennie was born on 31 March 1972 in Bucksburn, Aberdeen, Scotland.
 He studied geography at the University of Aberdeen, and Divinity at Christ's College, Aberdeen.
-He served as Assistant Minister at Queen's Cross Church, Aberdeen, studying for a Masters in Sacred Theology at Union Theological Seminary in New York City on a Scots Fellowship.
-Rennie was a member of the Church of Scotland's Taskforce on Human Sexuality until it was disbanded in 2012.
+He served as assistant minister at Queen's Cross Church, Aberdeen, studying for a Masters in Sacred Theology at Union Theological Seminary in New York City on a Scots Fellowship.
+Rennie was a member of the Church of Scotland's taskforce on human sexuality until it was disbanded in 2012.

 Rennie married Ruth, and they had a daughter together.
 After five years of marriage they separated and divorced.
-Rennie subsequently formed a relationship with his now husband, David Smith an educationalist at the University of Edinburgh and Religion scholar.
+Rennie subsequently formed a relationship with his now husband, David Smith who is deputy head of College of Arts, Humanities, and Social Sciences at the University of Edinburgh and a Religion scholar.
 Rennie is a member of the Liberal Democrats and was their candidate for the Angus constituency in the 2005 UK general election.
-He is also a well-known supporter of Aberdeen Football Club, aka 'The Dons'.
+He is also a supporter of Aberdeen Football Club.